Author: Patrick

 Directive 2: Secure the Perimeter, Soldier

 Just like securing a base, you need to make sure your sleeping area is a no-go zone for bed bugs.
-Encase your mattress and box spring in a certified, bite-proof cover.
+Inspect and encase your mattress and box spring in a certified, bite-proof cover.
 This traps any existing bed bug convoys inside and prevents new ones from taking up residency.

-Make sure to vacuum regularly, especially around the baseboards and corners of your room—these are prime hiding spots for the enemy.
+Make sure to vacuum regularly, especially around the baseboards and corners of your hall—these are prime hiding spots for the enemy.

 sailors stand outside a ship in port